AlessandraPandolfi/Pandolfi-et-al-2025-Sunbridge-Supplement/README.md

 ## Citation

 If you use this material, please cite:
-## Citation

-If you use this material, please cite:

 Pandolfi et al. (2025). *Supplementary material for Pandolfi et al. (2025) "Experimental assessment of the effects of sustainable landscaping practices on beetles in a new residential land development"* [Data and code archive].
 Zenodo.
 DOI [insert Zenodo DOI here].